-Over the years, we’ve tweaked and refined our SEO strategy with hundreds of clients.
-Now you can download our Content Marketing Keyword Planning tool, the same template we use for clients.
+Over the years, we’ve tweaked and refined our SEO keyword strategy with hundreds of clients.
+Below, you can download our Content Marketing Keyword Planning tool, the same template we use for clients.
 Read on to see how it works, then download it for free.

 - The number of searches per month

-- The cost per click, which is the amount people are willing to pay to advertise on that keyword in Google.
+- The cost per click, or the amount people are willing to pay to advertise on that keyword on Google.